redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - **Broadcasters**: publish the data and signature <em>Examples: FirebaseBroadcaster, SwarmBroadcaster</em>
 - **Runner:** execute the entire process in a loop

-On the diagram below you can see a standard flow of the node iteration
+ou can see a standard flow of the node iteration on the diagram below:
 ![node running detailed](img/node-running-detailed.png)

 Currently, the price data is aggregated using default `median-aggregator`.
 It works in the following way: